top of page

 We have now filed our extensive evidence with the High Court detailing the unlawful and unreliable use of torture derived information by Israel to justify attacks on medical personnel and facilities as well as aid workers, which undermines the UK's reliance on Israeli assurances in their response to our case.

-The hearing of our legal challenge has now been confirmed by the court for 8-10th October 2024.
 On 13 June the court granted Oxfam GB, Human Rights Watch and Amnesty International UK permission to intervene in support of our case.

 >>> Read five things we learned from the renewal hearing in April.

-Key Case Developments
+Other Key Case Developments

 CASE DOCUMENTS